g3rgi/course_repo/README.md

 # course_repo
-Test rope for the ibm course
+Test repo for the ibm course